Phuket Events and Festivals where to be what it’s all about, enjoy Phuket.

 A two-day + Event.

-The most popular traditions in Phuket is to produce ‘Ang Ku’, red turtles made up of sugar and flour.
+The most popular tradition in Phuket is to produce ‘Ang Ku’, red turtles made up of sugar and flour.
 Will you eat bite-size or enormous?

 Seng Tek Bel shrine is a centre made for the celebration (aka Por Tor Kong shrine) located in the town of Phuket.